ScholarshipOwl/laravel-doctrine-jsonapi/README.md

       ```
 - [ ] Create default global error handler or write down documentation how to create such one.
       How to handle missing route\endpoint 404 and internal 500 errors.
-- [ ] Create console command for resource policy generation: "jsonapi:make:policy".
 - [ ] Checkout option for adding include params like "include=roles:sort"  (TransformerAbstract.php:173)
 - [ ] Integrate UUID support by default https://github.com/ramsey/uuid-doctrine

-- [ ] Next version
+#### Next version
 - [ ] Use PHP Attributes instead of `ResourceInterface` for the resource declaration.
 - [ ] Metadata managment system similar to Doctrine one, that knows the resource schemas and relationships, etc. On boot register all the resources and cache them.
   - [ ] Resource type, transformers, relationships discovery, moved to the metadata system / `ResourceManager`.
   - [ ] Generate the resourceType depend on the entity name
   - [ ] Generate the transformers depend on the entity name and configuration path: `app/Transformers/{Entity}Transformer.php`
   - [ ] Allow defining relationships with PHP Attributes on the entity class.
   - [ ] The id get be retrieved using internal Doctrine functionality or just depend on public $id property.
 - [ ] Migrate all the default users and roles to be UUID
+- [ ] Improve transformer, make it handle relationships depend on resource.
+Use better name like "ResourceTransformer".

 ## Support